Research

 The research questions

-The WIRED project aims at analyzing gender inequalities in academic career progression with a specific focus on early-career phases, which remain under-explored in the literature.
+The WIRED project analyzes gender inequalities in academic career progression with a specific focus on early-career phases, which remain under-explored in the literature.

 1. Is there a gender gap in the access to the position of assistant professorship?